 Chapel Close is characterised by 3 storey, terraced town houses with a consistent width of 5.4m and a depth of 8.5m.
-They have shallow pitched roofs.
+They have a fairly uniform design and shallow pitched roofs.
 The houses opposite the site are set on a shallow stagger of 1m to each other.
 To the west, on the angle of the road, this stagger increases to 5m to present large flank elevations to the street and a 'saw-tooth' roof profile created by the shallow pitch of the roofs.
-This gives a very distinctive character and appearance to the road as it is entered from High Road.
-The proposal draws upon this distinctive design by proposing 2 houses with similar proportions.
-House 1 has an end elevation presenting to the road at 5.4m width with a shallow, asymmetrical roof.
-House 2 is visually divided into 2 elements of 5m and 5.7m by the incorporation of 2 shallow, asymmetrical roofs.
-Together, the proposed houses reflect the widths of the existing houses and the distinctive 'saw-tooth' roof profile that is prominent within this part of the road.
+The appeal Inspector noted the set-back of the houses from the highway and the lack of boundary treatments gave an open character to the street.